 In 2011, Davies’s Christmas Eve was performed at the Festival of Nine Lessons and Carols in King's College Cambridge and broadcast worldwide.
 2012 saw the premiere of Davies’s piano concerto, Nature, by Huw Watkins and the BCMG under Oliver Knussen, and the release of her second commercial CD, spine, on the NMC label.
 Davies’s first opera, Between Worlds, was premiered by English National Opera in 2015.
 Listed in the Evening Standard's Progress 1000 of the UK's most influential people of 2015, Davies’s current projects include a large-scale work for symphony orchestra.

-This commission is kindly supported by Andrew Burke, John Hodgson, Annabel Graham Paul, Ruth Rattenbury and Jeremy & Yvonne Clarke.
+This commission is kindly supported by Andrew Burke, John Hodgson, Annabel Graham Paul, Ruth Rattenbury, Jeremy & Yvonne Clarke and Nicholas Hodgson.

 Support this commission

 Help us to do what we do best.
 From as little as £100 per year, you can help make new music happen and support the creation of this new work.